Every South Carolina LLC should have an operating agreement in place.

 No matter what type of South Carolina LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s recommended by the state.
-According to South Carolina Code of Laws Section 33-44-103, all members of a South Carolina LLC may enter into an operating agreement to regulate the internal affairs of the company.
+- It’s recommended by the state.
+According to the South Carolina Code of Laws, Uniform Limited Liability Company Act of 1996 § 33-44-103, all members of a South Carolina LLC may enter into an operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.